-A best practice is to use Facebook to drive traffic to your contest rather than to actually publish it on Facebook.
+We suggest using Facebook to drive traffic to your contest rather than publishing your contest on Facebook.
 You can embed your contest on your website — as a landing page or as a popup — and then promote it on Facebook.
 We recommend keeping contests on your own properties because it gives you the freedom to run the contest your way, without worrying about Facebook’s restrictions.
 Want to learn more about Facebook contests?
 Read “Everything You Need to Know About Running a Facebook Contest.”

-Instagram does not does not allow campaigns to be published directly to their platform.
-However, you can publish your campaign as a standalone landing page or embed it on your website, then post a link to the campaign in your Instagram profile description, then direct entrants to the link to enter.
-Alternatively, you can run an Instagram hashtag contest, where people enter by including both the contest hashtag and your Instagram Business Profile (@mention) tag when posting to Instagram (hashtag contests are available on our Brand and Enterprise plans).
+Instagram does not allow campaigns to be published directly to their platform.
+However, you can publish your campaign as a standalone landing page or embed it on your website, then post a link to the contest in your Instagram profile description and direct entrants to the link to enter.
+Alternatively, you can run an Instagram hashtag contest, where people enter by including both the contest hashtag and your Instagram Business Profile (@mention) tag (hashtag contests are available on our Brand and Enterprise plans).
 For more in-depth information on Instagram contests, read “How to do an Instagram Giveaway.”

 Pinterest does not provide an option for publishing campaigns directly to their platform.
 However, you could run a Pin and Win contest instead.
 With a Pin and Win contest, entrants must:

 From there, you choose a winner from the folks that completed the entry steps.
 Learn more by reading our post, “Create a Pin and Win Contest in 6 Steps.”